 List of Books in the Folio Society Rainbow Fairy Book Collection

-About the book: The Blue Fairy Book was first published by Andrew Lang in 1889, and the Folio Society in 2003.
+About the book: The Blue Fairy Book was first published by Andrew Lang in 1889, and was the first volume to be brought out by the Folio Society in 2003.
 This volume includes some of the most well-known tales, with seven from the Brothers Grimm, five from the French writer Marie-Catherine d’Aulnoy who originated the term ‘fairy tale’, three from the Arabian Nights, and four Norwegian fairytales, among other sources.
 ‘Old stories’, Lang calls them in his preface, ‘that have pleased so many generations’.
 It includes Cinderella and Sleeping Beauty, Aladdin and the Wonderful Lamp, and East of the Sun, West of the Moon.
 This volume actually includes a retelling by Lang himself, “The Terrible Head” which is based on the Greek myth of Perseus and the Gorgon.

-The book is introduced by author Joan Aiken, and illustrated by Canadian treasure Charles van Sandwyk.
-Charles’ illustrations bring to mind the most magical of the golden age of illustrations, with dragons and fair maidens and sneaky goblins in the woods.
+The FS edition is introduced by author Joan Aiken, and illustrated by Canadian treasure Charles van Sandwyk.
+Charles’ illustrations bring to mind the most magical of the golden age of illustrations, with dragons and fair maidens, clever creatures, and sneaky goblins in the woods.

 About the book: The Red Fairy Book first appeared at Christmas in 1890.
 Sources include French, Russian, Danish, and Romanian tales as well as Norse mythology, and it includes classics like ‘Jack and the Beanstalk’ and Rapunzel, as well as lesser-known stories like ‘The True History of Little Goldenhood’ which is a twist on the traditional Red Riding Hood tale.

-The book is introduced by folklorist Marina Warner, and illustrated by British and Thai illustrator Niroot, or Natee, Puttapipat.
-Natee’s drawings are beautifully detailed and, drawing from the Golden age illustrators, Chinese painting and Persian miniatures, they evoke the magic of handsome princes, beautiful maidens, and a glorious hen laying a golden egg.
+The FS edition is introduced by folklorist Marina Warner, and illustrated by British and Thai illustrator Niroot, or Natee, Puttapipat.
+Natee’s drawings are beautifully detailed and, drawing from the Golden age illustrators, Chinese painting and Persian miniatures, they richly evoke the magic of handsome princes, beautiful maidens, and delicate creatures.